Eminsmsk/ARF-21/README.md

 Vizyonergenç 2021 Internship Project.

-Developed e-commerce and scholarship features to Vizyonergenç app.
+Developed e-commerce and scholarship features to the Vizyonergenç app.

 Tech Stack: Java, Spring boot, Hibernate, PostgreSQL for the backend.
 Flutter and Dart for the frontend.